vyapp/vy/BOOK.md

 ### What is a AreaVi/Text widget index?

-An index is a string of the type shown below.
+An index is a string of the type shown below:

     'Line.Col'

 Such a string corresponds to a position of the AreaVi instance.
 The example below should elucidate better than any definition.
-Such an example should be run through an interactive session.
+Such an example should be run through an interactive session:

 ~~~python
 from vyapp.areavi import *
 area = AreaVi('None')
 area.pack(expand=True, fill=BOTH)